 Soaking for 7 days in a row will get your magnesium and sulfate levels back to normal.
 After that, it helps to maintain those levels in your body and aid in stress reduction by soaking a few times a week.

-If you’re wondering where to find Epsom salt, just check out your local grocery store, health food store, or online at the link below.
+If you’re wondering where to find Epsom salt, just check out your local grocery store, health food store, or online with an incredible price at the link below.

 6 Benefits of Epsom Salt Baths